isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 </p>
 <h4><strong>CPF Nomination</strong></h4>
 <p><strong>How It Protects Loved Ones:</strong> Ensures your CPF savings are
-distributed as intended, providing financial security for your family.
+distributed as intended, providing financial security for your family and/or loved ones.
 <br><strong>Purpose:</strong> Disburses your CPF savings to beneficiaries you
 choose, swiftly and conveniently.
 <br><strong>What you need:</strong>